nikmart/what-could-go-wrong-ai/README.md

 ## Adding new cards
 Edit the `prompts.csv` and `responses.csv` to add new cards to the decks.
 Follow instrcutions for adding new cards here: https://playingcards.io/docs/custom-decks

+## Creating Printable Cards

+If you want to create physical, printable cards from the CSV data, you can use the included `generate_cards.py` script.

+### How it works
+The script reads the `prompts-ai.csv` and `responses-ai.csv` files and generates high-resolution PNG images for each card:

+- **Prompt cards**: Black background with white text
+- **Response cards**: White background with black text
+- **Card backs**: Custom "What Could Go Wrong?" design
+- **Instruction card**: Includes QR code linking to game instructions

+### Requirements
+- Python 3.x
+- PIL/Pillow library (`pip install Pillow`)
+- The `Bitter-Bold.ttf` font file (included in repository)

+### Usage
+1. Ensure your CSV files are in the repository root
+2. Run: `python generate_cards.py`
+3. Generated cards will be saved in the `CARD IMAGES/` folder:
+   - `PROMPT/` - Black prompt cards
+   - `RESPONSE/` - White response cards
+   - Card backs and instruction card

+### Output Specifications
+- **Resolution**: 1200 DPI for print quality
+- **Dimensions**: 825x1125 pixels (standard playing card ratio)
+- **Format**: PNG with transparent backgrounds
+- **Text**: Automatically wrapped and centered for readability

+The generated images can be sent to a print service such as The Game Crafter for professional card printing.

 ## Suggested Citation
 Nikolas Martelaro and Wendy Ju.
 2020.
 What Could Go Wrong?
 Exploring the Downsides of Autonomous Vehicles.
 In *12th International Conference on Automotive User Interfaces and Interactive Vehicular Applications* (*AutomotiveUI '20*).
 Association for Computing Machinery, New York, NY, USA, 99–101.
 DOI:https://doi.org/10.1145/3409251.3411734